HossamSaberX/RectifierSolver/README.md

 ## Contributing

-Contributions are welcoemd and neede to expand the capabilities of RectifierSolver!
+Contributions are welcomed and needed to expand the capabilities of RectifierSolver!
 The project particularly needs:

 ### High Priority Additions
 1. **Full Wave Rectifier Implementations**: